 Myron's overtime entitlement is calculated as follows:

-Calculating overtime pay when hours of work are being averaged over four weeks
+Example: Calculating overtime pay when employee works different jobs for different rates of pay and hours of work are being averaged over four weeks

 Connor earns $13.00 an hour in weeks when he is working in the retail department and $20.00 an hour when he is working on the assembly line of his employer's operation.
 He and his employer have agreed in writing and the employer has received an approval from the Director of Employment Standards to average his hours over four weeks for the purpose of calculating overtime.
 In the first two weeks of the averaging period he is working in the retail department and his overtime rate is $19.50 per hour ($13.00 × 1½).
 In the second two weeks of the averaging period he is working on the assembly line and his overtime rate is $30.00 an hour ($20.00 × 1½).